 Friction welding can be used to build better industrial rollers, tubes, and shafts.
 The process is often used to manufacture these subassemblies for industrial printers, material handling equipment, as well as automotive, aerospace, marine, and oil applications.
 Other examples of components include gears, axle tubes, drivelines, valves, hydraulic piston rods, truck roller bushes, pump shafts, drill bits, connection rods, etc.

 Friction welding is an eco-friendly process that doesn’t create smoke or release other harmful toxins into the atmosphere.
 Next, it offers a lot of control over the heat-affected zone, which reduces change to material properties.
 It also doesn’t require filler metal (which saves cost on raw material).
-Last, friction welding offers simple automotion, fast speeds, efficient welds, and the ability to combine a variety of metals.
+Last, friction welding offers simple automation, fast speeds, efficient welds, and the ability to combine a variety of metals.

 Ready to Start Friction Welding?